neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 Decoding accuracy (y-axis) across a range of different decording approaches (x-axis) {cite:p}`https://doi.org/10.1523/ENEURO.0506-19.2020`.
 ```

 But if we tried to decode location from another population of neurons somewhere else in the brain, like visual cortex, our results would be much worse, and so we can use decoding accuracy to estimate what information is present in different brain areas.
-However, decoding relies on having a variable or variables of interest to estimate, and sometimes we may not have that: for example, if we’re just recording spontaneous brain activity.
+However, decoding relies on having a variable or variables of interest to estimate, and sometimes we may not have that: for example, if we're just recording spontaneous brain activity.

 In that case, one approach would be what we're going to call **ensemble methods**.